adinandradrs/cezbek-engine/README.md

 Our code delivery to operation is using GitHub action as the CI/CD, and should passed the 4 steps :

 1. Merge Request (MR) : Legitimate to push from feature branch into release/sprint-{x} branch.
-2. Test : Unit test should pass and have at least 75% of code coverage, Kezbek does not accept for a non testable code or low code coverage to embrace the next refactoring.
-Also with its SAST result, Kezbek wants a bug free software.
+2. Unit Test : Unit test should pass and have at least 60% of code coverage, Kezbek does not accept for a non testable code or code coverage less than 60% to embrace refactoring in the future.
+3. SAST : secure and no harm as the result and it more than a library audit, Kezbek wants a bug free software with a secure source code.
-3. Quality : SonarQube Cloud will scan the code quality, men and code should be improvise together along with Kezbek commitment to develop their employee skill and their product quality.
+4. Code Scan : SonarQube Cloud will scan the code quality, men and code should be improvise together along with Kezbek commitment to develop their employee skill and their product quality.
 A rating for maintain level, A rating for security, 0 of code smell, and 0 of bugs.
-4. Package : Compilation, packaging, and send to the machine.
+5. Package : Compilation, packaging, and send to the machine.
 For a reason, GitHub Package will be used as artifactory and release versioning.

 In contrast for the production environment, we recommend to use docker and K8s as the application backbone and heavily backed up by AWS.
 Because by using K8s we could scale our apps with a more easy way.
-So even we are not using it on development environment due to *economics* case, it still have so many similarities because the docker itself is just for a container that non mainly used by the developer.
+So even we are not using it on development environment due to current economy condition, it still have so many similarities because the docker itself is just for a container that non mainly used by the developer.
 Still it does not break 12 factor apps for dev/prod parity.
 The packaging will be handled by CI/CD based on the selected branch.

 We still recommend Consul and Vault as the configmaps and secrets source, due to its ability as a distributed config server and can be secured using authentication.